Taylor Lapilus: Ultimate Fighting Championship

-Lapilus was expected to make his promotional debut on 4 October 2014 as a short notice replacement against Dennis Siver at UFC Fight Night 53, filling in for an injured Robert Whiteford.
+Lapilus was expected to make his promotional debut on 4 October, 2014, as a short notice replacement against Dennis Siver at UFC Fight Night 53, filling in for an injured Robert Whiteford.
 However, the Swedish Mixed Martial Arts Federation subsequently deemed Lapilus an unsuitable opponent, and in turn, Charles Rosa was tabbed as the last-minute replacement.

-Lapilus eventually made his debut against Rocky Lee on 11 April 2015 at UFC Fight Night 64.
+Lapilus eventually made his debut against Rocky Lee on 11 April, 2015, at UFC Fight Night 64.
 Lapilus won the fight via unanimous decision.

-Lapilus faced Yuta Sasaki on 20 June 2015 at UFC Fight Night 69.
+Lapilus faced Yuta Sasaki on 20 June, 2015, at UFC Fight Night 69.
 Lapilus won the fight via TKO in the second round.

-Lapilus faced Érik Pérez on 21 November 2015 at The Ultimate Fighter Latin America 2 Finale.
+Lapilus faced Erik Pérez on 21 November, 2015, at The Ultimate Fighter Latin America 2 Finale.
 He lost the fight by unanimous decision.

-Lapilus next faced Leandro Issa on September 3, 2016 at UFC Fight Night 93.
+Lapilus next faced Leandro Issa on September 3, 2016, at UFC Fight Night 93.
 He won the fight by unanimous decision.